Proof of a conjecture of Kenyon and Wilson on semicontiguous minors: Introduction

-In this paper, a circular minor $\det M_{A}^{B}$ is usually represented by a circular diagram with $k$ chords connecting $a_i$ to $b_i$, for $i=1,2,\dots,k$ (where $|A|=|B|=k$).
+In this paper, we use the vertices of a regular $n$-gon arranged in the counter-clockwise order on a circle to represent the indices $1,2,\dots,n$ of a given $n\times n$ matrix $M$.
+A circular minor $\det M_{A}^{B}$ of $M$ (where $A=\{a_1,\dots,a_k\}$ and $B=\{b_k,\dots,b_1\}$) is represented by a circular diagram with $k$ chords connecting the vertex $a_i$ to the vertex $b_i$, for $i=1,2,\dots,k$.
 In this representation, the central minors have their chords as centrally located as possible (plus or minus a rounding error).
-Figure \ref{18gon} illustrates three circular minor of a $18\times 18$ matrix $M$: (a) a non-contiguous minor, (b) a contiguous minor, which is not a central minor, and (c) a central minor.
+Figure \ref{18gon} illustrates three circular minors of a $18\times 18$ matrix $M$: (a) a non-contiguous minor, (b) a contiguous minor, which is not a central minor, and (c) a central minor.

-There are $\binom{n}{2}$ small central minors, whether $n$ is even or odd.
+There are total $\binom{n}{2}$ small central minors, whether $n$ is even or odd.
 Kenyon and Wilson \cite{KW} showed how to test the well-connectivity of a network by checking the positivity of the $\binom{n}{2}$ small central minors of the response matrix.
-This means that the positivity of the central minors implies the positivity of all circular minors.
+This is a significant improvement of Colin de Verdi\`{e}re's previous test using exponentially many non-interlaced circular minors.
+Intuitively, one can say that the positivity of the central minors implies the positivity of all non-interlaced circular minors.